CTSJavaTraining/JulyTraining2016/docs/case-study-online-library.md

 #### CONCURRENCY

 * _Multiple concurrent logging for librarians are allowed._
-* _Multiple concurrent login for the members and signed users are not alloaed._
+* _Multiple concurrent login for the members and signed users are not allowed._
 * _System should take card of the producer and consumer problem._
 * _System should take care about the concurrent update of an item or user profile._